UpLib/Liberland/settlement/boat-settlement.md

 This may change of course, but gives us clues about possible things to do.<br>

-Another observation is that the 1st Liberland settlement attempt was ~200 meters from the north border, Liberland north border being (in 2023) the only path to access Liberland.
+Another observation is that the 1st Liberland settlement attempt was ~200 meters from the Liberland north border, this border being (in 2023) the only path/entrance to access Liberland.
-When big vehicles come, such a place lets few time left to do anything.
+When big vehicles come, such a place lets only few time left to do anything.

 Next settlement places could be further away from Liberland's current only entrance.
 This would :